 Dr. Alexandra Sowa is a private practice Internal Medicine physician who specializes in Obesity Medicine.
-She talks about the specialty with us in the podcast.
+She talks about the specialty with us today on the podcast.

 [03:17] Traits that Lead to Becoming a Good Obesity Medicine Doc

-She uses the word obese and she's proud to proclaim that she’s an obesity medicine doctor.
-You need to know that comes with many years of beating yourself up with how much you weigh and people treating you differently.
+She uses the word obese.
+She’s proud to proclaim that she’s an obesity medicine doctor.
+You need to know that patients come in with many years of beating themselves up with how much they weigh and people treating them differently.
 Doctors, even a lot of times, are vocal about hating that population of people.

 One of the biggest complaints about physicians is they don’t know enough about nutrition and diet.
 Alexandra says this wasn’t taught enough in medicine.
 In residency, you’re taught to check the BMI and tell them to eat less and exercise more.
 There was one clinic that was focusing on nutrition and it was within the bariatrics clinic.
 And this was the only exposure she got.